Top 10 countries by real-time payment transactions

 The boom of ecommerce and the rising demand for instant payment methods amid the pandemic is accelerating a near cashless economy in many countries where central infrastructures are in place.
 This shift towards digital transactions and real-time transactions—and away from cash and checks—was well underway before COVID-19 exacerbated the need for payments solutions that could keep up with evolving consumer behavior.

-Here are the top 10 countries with the biggest real-time payments market:
+Here are the top 10 countries with the biggest real-time payments market, by transactions:

 Real-time payments in the US